Hope for Lives - 'Relief through Opportunity'

 Distribution of donated Shoes, clothing and other items

 As you might imagine, in Sierra Leone they have to do A LOT of walking.
 Shoes are a luxury for most kids and if they had a pair, they would wear out VERY quickly.
-Our friends at Shoe Train in Potomac, Maryland have donated over 20 THOUSAND of pairs of shoes that customers give towards our effort.
+Our friends at Shoe Train in Potomac, Maryland have donated over 50 THOUSAND of pairs of shoes that customers give towards our effort, many practically (or literally) brand new.
 The program for challenged kids at the Francis Scott Key Middle School was able to collect 110 pairs of shoes in a recent shoe drive at their school.
 Take a look at all the shoes we've donated in our Shoe gallery.

 Assistance for the Handicap/Homeless Community